carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 This is a Nextflow script.
 It contains;

-1. An optional Shebang line, specifying the location of the Nextflow interpreter
+1. An optional interpreter directive ("Shebang") line, specifying the location of the Nextflow interpreter.
 1. `nextflow.enable.dsl=2` to enable DSL2 syntax.
-1. A multi-line Nextflow comment, written using C style block comments.
+1. A multi-line Nextflow comment, written using C style block comments, followed by a single line comment.
+1. A pipeline parameter `params.input` which is given a default value, of the relative path to the location of a compressed fastq file, as a string.
+1. An unnamed `workflow` execution block, which is the default workflow to run.
+1. A Nextflow channel used to read in data to the workflow.
+1. A call to the process `NUM_LINES`.
+1. An operation on the process output, using the channel operator `view()`.
-1. A Nextflow process block named `numLines`.
+1. A Nextflow `process` block named `NUM_LINES`, which defines what the process does.
-1. An input definition block that assign a file to variable `read`.
+1. An `input` definition block that assigns the input to the variable `read`, and declares that it should be interpreted as a file `path`.
-1. A script block that contains the bash commands `sleep` and `wc -l`
-1. An output definition block that uses the Linux/Unix standard output stream `stdout` from the script block.
+1. An `output` definition block that uses the Linux/Unix standard output stream `stdout` from the script block.
-1. A pipeline parameter `params.samples` which contains the relative path to the location of a fastq file.
-1. A Nextflow queue channel, assigned to `samples_ch`,created using the variable `params.samples` as input.
-1. A workflow execution block that passes the `samples_ch` channel to the numLines process.
+1. A `script` block that contains the bash commands `sleep` and `wc -l`
-1. Finally the script writes the content of the `numLines` output channel to the terminal using the `view` operator.

 ~~~
 #!/usr/bin/env nextflow

 nextflow.enable.dsl=2

-/*
+/*  Comments are uninterpreted text included with the script.
+    They are useful for describing complex parts of the workflow
+    or providing useful information such as workflow usage.

+    Usage:
+       nextflow run wc.nf --input <input_file>

-*  Comment that starts with a slash asterisk /* and finishes with an asterisk slash  and you can place it anywhere in your code, on the same line or several lines.
+    Multi-line comments start with a slash asterisk /* and finish with an asterisk slash. */
-*/

-/*
+//  Single line comments start with a double slash // and finish on the same line

+/*  Workflow parameters are written as params.<parameter>
+    and can be initialised using the `=` operator. */
+params.input = "data/yeast/reads/ref1_1.fq.gz"

+//  The default workflow
+workflow {

+    //  Input data is received through channels
+    input_ch = Channel.fromPath(params.input)

+    /*  The script to execute is called by it's process name,
+        and input is provided between brackets. */
+    NUM_LINES(input_ch)

+    /*  Process output is accessed using the `out` channel.
+        The channel operator view() is used to print
+        process output to the terminal. */
+    NUM_LINES.out.view()
+}

-* Nextflow process block
+/*  A Nextflow process block
-*/
+    Process names are written, by convention, in uppercase.
+    This convention is used to enhance workflow readability. */
-process numLines {
+process NUM_LINES {

     input:
     path read